NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

 <p>{query} switch {Switch_State}
 {query} is the current
 {Sensor_Values}</p>
 <p>After this save model and build it.
-Wait for model to be build after that click on configuration.After building you will see message.</p>
+Wait for model to be build after that click on configuration.
+After building you will see message.</p>
 <ol>
 <li>Configuration</li>
 </ol>
 <p>Select HTTPS and add link which was generated while creating heroku app .
-In my case it is <a href="https://iottempswitch.herokuapp.com/">find</a> After adding link click on next as
+Then you can <a href="https://iottempswitch.herokuapp.com/">find</a> After adding link click on next.</p>
-shown in image i23.</p>
 <ol>
 <li>SSL certificate</li>
 </ol>